-The following is a (non-exhaustive) list of some of the practical things which should be considered in advance about the arrangements for accommodation: Location: central and remote locations both Environmental factors • • present different challenges Personal safety issues .
-Accommodation facility: health & safety of For overnight stays, agree who is sharing with • . building confirmed by owners/providers whom before you go.
-This will enable suitable Appropriate safeguards are in place for sharing in terms of age and gender. accommodation where the same areas can be Parents/carers and the children and young accessed by others e.g. if staying in a hotel can people should be consulted in advance about other guests and hotel staff access this area? arrangements for sharing, where possible and Special access or adaptive aids required by appropriate, and there should be a certain • members of staff or volunteers or children or amount of flexibility as friendships can change young people
+The following is a (non-exhaustive) list of some of the practical things which should be considered in advance about the arrangements for accommodation:

+- Location: central and remote locations both present different challenges - Accommodation facility: health & safety of building confirmed by owners/providers - Appropriate safeguards are in place for accommodation where the same areas can be accessed by others e.g. if staying in a hotel can other guests and hotel staff access this area? - Special access or adaptive aids required by members of staff or volunteers or children or young people